AlexB52/grizzly-group/README.md

 The work came after reading [Steve Klabnik's warning](https://steveklabnik.com/writing/beware-subclassing-ruby-core-classes) & [gist](https://gist.github.com/steveklabnik/6071687) about subclassing Ruby core classes.
 This is an attempt to solve what is intuitively expected from sugrouping methods like `Array#select, Array#partition, Array#reject` to name a few.

-The library is tested against [ruby/spec](https://github.com/ruby/spec) Array & Enumerable (soon to be tested against Enumerator) to avoid undesirable side effects.
+The library is tested against [ruby/spec](https://github.com/ruby/spec) Array, Enumerable & Enumerator to avoid undesirable side effects.
 The Grizzly::Group class works and is subclassed from Array, you will love to hate it.

 Other examples of Monads & Collections: [Dry::Monads::List](https://dry-rb.org/gems/dry-monads/1.3/list/)